feiloo/ngs_pipeline/folder_remap/README.md

 the ncbi remap api option is not yet supported. the unmap outputs specify the remapping errors.

-remaps with more than max_failed_maps fails will be rejected. disable the check with max_failed_maps=-1
+The remaps with more than max_failed_maps fails will be rejected or disable the check with max_failed_maps=-1 in the config.

 Interpretation of Failed tags [from here](https://crossmap.readthedocs.io/en/latest/#view-chain-file):